Why Internal Communications is Critical During a Crisis

 The past year has shown us how we, and our institutions can rapidly adapt at a time of global crisis.
 It’s not over yet, but a different crisis may be waiting around the corner to hit just as we are at our most exhausted and vulnerable.

-In this one day specialist workshop, international crisis communicator Donald Steel will lift your vision and energy to make sure your organisation is fully crisis communications ready.
+In this one day specialist workshop, international crisis communicator Susan Brown will lift your vision and energy to make sure your organisation is fully crisis communications ready.

 In this fully interactive and engaging day, together we will discover what success looks like in crisis communications and gather learning from situations where people have got it right.
 We will also find solutions together and hear from the experience of each other.